Kotlin/kotlinx.serialization/DOC.md

 }
 ```

-You can apply any number of annotations with any number of arguments. **Limitations:** @SerialInfo annotation class properties must have one of the following types: primitive, String, or primitive array (`IntArray`, `BooleanArray`, etc)
+You can apply any number of annotations with any number of arguments.
+**Limitations:** `@SerialInfo` annotation class properties must have one of the following types: primitive, String, enum, or primitive array (`IntArray`, `BooleanArray`, etc)